-What does it mean to talk like a Mainer in 2015?
+What does it mean to talk like a Mainer these days?
 As writer and linguist Michael Erard explains, the answer is wicked complicated.

 “Wow,” she thought, “he really has an accent.”

 A couple of minutes later, her segment flitted by.
 “I don’t believe I’ll be coming back to North Haven,” she heard herself saying, “because there’s no job opportunities for women, unless it’s in the summertime.”
 Her hair was blonde and curly, her nose pert, her eyes down, and her r’s so soft that “North Haven” was “Nahwth Haven” and “summertime” was “summahtime.”
 Until that moment, she hadn’t realized how she sounded — not really, anyway — or how anyone else on the island sounded, for that matter.
 Then a thought occurred to her: We have a lot of summer people here.
 How do they think we sound?

 The following year, Nancy fulfilled her promise to leave, heading to the University of Maine in Orono, where her speech-class professor took her aside and gave her an answer.
 He understood there were some regional differences in accents, the professor said, but he warned Nancy that if she said words ending in –ing — like “eating” and “swimming” — she shouldn’t pronounce them “eatin’” or “swimmin’.”

 “He tried to do it nicely,” Nancy says, “but I realized, ‘Oh, you can’t do that because you sound like a hick.’”